rafaelang/django-rest-framework-sendfile/README.md

 # django-rest-framework-sendfile
-Generic API View to create a method file/image to post files to a field model
+Generic API View to create a method file/image to post upload files to a field model

 #Usage